Martin Fearon – Chief Executive Officer

-Martin is the Manager of Accrington Stanley Community Trust and has over 10 years’ experience in community development work.
+Martin is the Chief Executive Officer of Accrington Stanley Community Trust and has over 10 years’ experience in community development work.
 He joined the organisation under its original format in 2008 before making the transition to the charitable organisation which was set up in September 2010.
 A former Professional Footballer at Accrington Stanley and current Semi Professional Footballer having played for teams such as Chester FC, Lancaster City and Skelmersdale United.
 Martin holds the UEFA ‘B’ licence coaching qualification and also worked as a Goalkeeping Coach within the Academy at Accrington Stanley.
 Martin has excellent knowledge of the local community and will be continuing to provide opportunities through the Trust for the people of Hyndburn to access.

-Lee Walsh – Head of Sport (firstname.lastname@example.org)
+Lee Walsh – Head of Sport

 Lee joined Accrington Stanley Community Trust in March 2013 having previously worked for 12 months as a casual coach.
 Lee is Head of Sport having worked in a couple of different roles at the Trust over the years.
 A multi skills coach with football and rounder’s qualifications as well as a BSc (Hons) Degree in Sport Development from Edge Hill University, he is a vital member of the team.
 Having worked in sport with children and young people in various areas across the North West including Skelmersdale, Bolton, Burnley and Accrington he brings lots of experience to the role.
 Lee has also spent a lot of time working with young people who have special educational needs across the region as well as being a youth worker.
 Having grown up locally, he knows the Hyndburn area very well, has supported Accrington Stanley all of his life and working for Accrington Stanley Community Trust is his dream job.
 Lee will look to establish, maintain and develop links in the local area and provide sporting opportunities inclusive to everybody in the area.

-Greg Aspin – Head of Education (email@example.com)
+Greg Aspin – Head of Education

 Greg joined Accrington Stanley Community Trust as a tutor on our BTEC Football Education Scholarship Programme in April 2016.
 Before training to become a tutor Greg worked as a strength and conditioning coach with athletes from a range of sports including football, rugby and American football and continues to work with competitors from strengths sports such as power-lifting and strongman.
 Greg graduated from the University of Central Lancashire with a BA (Hons) in Sport Coaching and then went onto complete a PGCE in post compulsory education and a MA in Sports Coaching.
 Greg has taught further and higher education sport across Lancashire, and joined from Myerscough College.
 Greg is now the Head of Education and will take a lead role on all BTEC courses.

-Sarah Hunt – Marketing and Communications Administrator (email@example.com)
+Sarah Hunt – Marketing and Communications Administrator

 Sarah started in April 2016 as the Marketing and Communications Administrator.
 She has a degree in Marketing, Communications and Culture at Keele University and has previously worked in an administrator role at Blackburn Rovers Football Club.
 She is looking forward to help bring the positive benefits of sports to the local community and build the confidence of local children along the way.

-Elle Kayley – Female Football Development Officer (firstname.lastname@example.org)
+Elle Kayley – Female Football Development Officer

 Elle joined Accrington Stanley Community Trust as Female Football Development Officer in August 2016 having previously worked for 7 months as a casual coach.
 Elle graduated from Northumbria University with a BSc (Hons) Degree in Sport, Exercise and Nutrition and holds the FA Level 2 Badge, FA Youth Modules 1 and 2 amongst other coaching qualifications.
 Elle is responsible for developing and delivering all female football participation that takes place within Accrington Stanley Community Trust.
 Elle has had a lot of experience in working with children and coaching football including volunteering for Blackburn Rovers Girls Centre of Excellence, as well as working for other companies that specialise in sports coaching.
 Elle will look to encourage young girls who want to strive in football by providing more opportunities and increase their love of the game.

-Josh Cooper – Community Sports Officer (Josh.Cooper@stanleytrust.co.uk)
+Josh Cooper – Community Sports Officer

 Josh joined Accrington Stanley community trust full time in August 2016 having previously been a casual coach for around 12 months.
 He has great experience in coaching all sports having been coaching for the last 8 years in a school environment and in grassroots football.
 Josh’s qualifications include a Masters degree in sports coaching, AFPE level 3, level 2 certificates in coaching football and multi skills, FA Youth Award Modules 1 and 2 plus basketball awards and he is always looking to add to this list.
 Josh will be responsible for delivering the Kinder Sport move and learn project, where he will build awareness of the importance of a balanced diet and promote an active lifestyle among children.

-Matt Parkinson – Football Development Officer (firstname.lastname@example.org)
+Matt Parkinson – Football Development Officer

 Matt joined Accrington Stanley Community Trust as Football Development Officer in April 2016 having previously worked as a Sports Coach within the organisation.
 He is responsible for the practical development of the Football Education Scholarship through training sessions, match days and recruitment of new students.
 Matt has experience coaching a variety of age ranges and cultures through his time in the United States.
 He is a UEFA ‘B’ qualified coach and holds the Youth Award: Module 3.
 Matt gained a degree in Coach Education (BSc) from Edge Hill University.
 He is also a Foundation Phase Academy coach for Accrington Stanley Football Club.